EbookFoundation/free-programming-books/CONTRIBUTING.md

 - prefer atomic commits (one commit by addition/deletion/modification) over bigger commits.
 No need to squash your commits before submitting a PR.
 (We will never enforce this rule as it's just a matter of convenience for the maintainers)

 ### Formatting
 - All lists are `.md` files.
-Try to learn Github's Markdown syntax.
+Try to learn [Markdown](https://guides.github.com/features/mastering-markdown/) syntax.
 It's simple!
 - All the lists start with an Index.
 The idea is to list and link all sections and subsections there.
 Keep it in alphabetical order.
 - Sections are using level 3 headings (`###`), and subsections are level 4 headings (`####`).